-Academic Requirements of Students Receiving Financial Assistance

-Troy University is required by Sec.
-484(c) of the Higher Education Act 1965, as amended to establish Standards of Satisfactory Progress for students receiving assistance through Title IV programs (Pell, Supplemental Educational Opportunity Grant, Federal Work-Study, State Grant, Perkins Loans, and Family Federal Student Loan Programs.)
+Academic Requirements of Students Receiving Financial Assistance Troy University is required by Sec.
+484(c) of the Higher Education Act 1965, as amended to establish Standards of Satisfactory Progress for students receiving assistance through Title IV programs (Pell, Supplemental Educational Opportunity Grant, Federal Work- Study, State Grant, Perkins Loans, and Family Federal Student Loan Programs.)
 Troy University has adopted the following as its official policy governing a regular student's satisfactory progress.

 Satisfactory progress is not to be confused with "good standing".
-A student can meet the Troy University standards of "good standing" and be allowed to enroll or but may not meet the minimum standards, of "Satisfactory Progress", to receive financial aid while enrolled.
+A student can meet the Troy University standards of "good standing" and be allowed to enroll or but may not meet the minimum standards, "Satisfactory Progress", to receive financial aid while enrolled.

-Complete 80% of your course work and maintain a cumulative undergraduate 2.0 or graduate 3.0 grade point average.

-To receive Perkins Loan, Stafford Loan, Plus Loan, Pell Grant, Work-Study, State, or Supplemental Grant Funds, a student must be making "satisfactory progress" toward completing his/her academic program.
-For purposes of this standard, the student must maintain a 2.0 overall grade point average for undergraduates/3.0 for graduate students and successfully completed 80% of all hours attempted.
+Complete 80% of your course work and maintain a cumulative undergraduate 2.0 or graduate 3.0 grade point average his/her academic program.
+For purposes of this standard, the student must maintain a 2.0 overall grade point average for undergraduates/3 .0 for graduate students and successfully completed 80% of all hours attempted.
 This measure begins for the undergraduate student at the end of the first year and begins immediately for graduate students; this standard is measured annually.
 (Hours attempted include repeated courses, dropped courses, withdrawals, and incompletes.)